 Those paints came to my rescue when they fell out of a messy cupboard one day, piquing my curiosity at just the right time, and using them came naturally from the start.
 Painting became like a daily meditation and really helped me on my healing path, plus it also opened doors of possibility.
 Within two years, I had been invited to exhibit as a regular at a prestigious gallery and so began a full-time art career.

-My work is diverse but my core subject is ‘light’ or, more particularly, those moments of intense radiance that are as transformative as they are fleeting.
+My work is diverse but my core subject is “light” or, more particularly, those moments of intense radiance that are as transformative as they are fleeting.
 Colours are vibrant and bold yet there is a subtle energetic quality (beyond the visual) that holds the potential to harmonise the emotions of those who are drawn to it.
 Both my subject matter and my style are open to continuous evolution in a journey that feeds a passion for art that never grows stale.

-Read on for the longer bio…
+That was the summary; read on (if you want to) for the longer bio…

 Out of the cupboard

-Six months later, circumstances orchestrated around me in a way that allowed me to give up conventional work to reclaim my health and I found myself painting as often as I could.
-My first impulse was to assume I needed to “acquire” technique and so I enrolled on a day’s mentorship with internationally renowned artist Caroline Hulse FRSA with a view to going on to one of her longer courses.
-At the end of that day, Caroline told me I was a “complete natural” and should just go off and experiment, so I did.
-A chance conversation led to a very smart gallery, one that I would have assumed was well out of my league (though they apparently didn’t think so), inviting me to exhibit a collection of my work in their next exhibition and I never looked back.
+Six months later, after my bewildering health circumstances had forced me to give up office work, I found myself painting as often as I could.
+My first impulse was to assume I needed to “acquire” technique and so, as soon as I was able to manage it (almost a year later) I enrolled on a day’s mentorship with internationally renowned artist Caroline Hulse FRSA with a view to going on to one of her longer courses.
+At the end of that day, Caroline told me I was a “complete natural” and should just go off and continue experiment, so I did (as well as attending weekly life study classes to hone my drawing skills, which I did for three years).

 As I travelled further along this road, sampling various healing modalities and learning how to expand my own awareness in order to assist my own recovery, I became increasingly conscious that energy is absolutely everything.
 That is, thoughts and intentions are energy, objects are (slower moving) energy, we all exist as part of an energetic universe in which all things are intricately connected by energy; something my journey towards health and wholeness demonstrated to me, over and over again, in so many countless ways.
-When we “see” something, there is so much more going on that what our eyes take in at surface level and, when an artist paints their intention, they energetically connect with the viewer as well as connecting that viewer with an aspect of whatever it is that inspired them to create.
-I discovered that when that inspiration came in the form of a light-infused subject or a moment of intense radiance where time seems to stand still in the glow of its own serenity, those experiences could be felt through the artwork and could be transformative or even healing.
+When we “see” something, there is so much more going on that what our eyes take in at surface level and, when an artist paints their intention, they energetically connect with the viewer as well as connecting that viewer with an aspect of whatever it is that inspired them to create the piece of art.
+In essence, the “healing” moment gets shared, from one person to another!

-I discovered also that subjects such as these hold a particular vibration, a frequency, that can be felt by others and which can uplift them or even activate their own positive experience; as though they were there at the moment of inspiration.
-This is conveyed through a visual language that relies on balance, beauty and light; visual cues that we all know how to read because they are already ‘out there’ in nature, instinctively read by us from the moment we are born and capable of lifting our souls whenever we choose to tune into them.
-As such, the visual arts are able to tap into the broadest “unseen” realms of experience using what is visible as a prompt to the eyes; a reminder that activates memory and healing.
-If my own experiences are to be believed then, at the very core of this shared universal “language” of wellbeing and healing is “light”; the most central preoccupation of my art.
+In my view, certain subjects I favour hold a particular “vibration” or a frequency that can be felt by others and which can uplift them or even activate their own positive experience; as though they were there at the very moment of inspiration.
+This is conveyed through a visual language that relies on balance, beauty and and a combination of colours; visual cues that we all know how to read because they are already ‘out there’ in nature, instinctively read by all us, from the moment we are born; cues that are capable of lifting our souls whenever we tune into them…yet, in our busy lives, we often forget to spend enough time being in such a receptive relationship with the natural world (I used to be one of those people).
+We dash around and forget to take pause, but art can encourage us to take that pause, to be more present with beauty and stillness and to become more aware of our surroundings.

 Fragmented into wholeness